A Mother’s Modus Operandi: “Bloom Where You Are Planted.”

 You’ve, no doubt heard these yourself and seen someone model them.
 They date my mom, don’t they?
 I’m sure you have a list of your own, from your own parentals.

 Now the question becomes, “What are the quippy little proverbs and phrases that my girls will quote after I’m gone?”
 Just asking that question causes a flood of phrases to enter my mind.
 I want to capture them.
 I want to write them down, wrap them up and give to my girls to “take home,” to put in their treasure chests of memories.
 I want to be intentional about this.
-I want to replace the negative and destructive ones, they’ve no doubt picked up over the years, with ones that ring of real wisdom and are worthy to be passed on to their kids. … In the next several posts, I’m going to do exactly that.
+I want to replace the negative and destructive ones, they’ve no doubt picked up over the years, with ones that ring of real wisdom and are worthy to be passed on to their kids.
+I’m going to do exactly that.

 QUESTION: What are the quippy little proverbs and phrases that your kids, or grandkids, nieces or nephews, students, or other children in your life, will quote after you’re gone?